This game has unused areas.

 If you stand close to Ralsei on the overworld for a few seconds, he will start blushing.
-However, his normal downwards-facing sprite is used when he is blushing while facing downwards, meaning that although the game will count him as blushing, it will not be visible.
-Despite this, a blushing downwards-facing Ralsei sprite is present in the game files, suggesting that the aforementioned oddity is probably a mistake.
+However, he has no code for facing him from downwards.
+Adding the condition to the game without further modification will just use his normal downwards-facing sprite, meaning that although the game would count him as blushing, it will not be visible.
+Despite this, a blushing downwards-facing Ralsei sprite is present in the game files, indicating that the aforementioned oddity is a mistake.

 Furthermore, since Ralsei stops blushing as soon as you move, the full versions of the other blushing walking sprites are left unused.

 An early sketch of the beach area room_beach exists, in the same style as the unused Lab and Undyne's Room sketches from the previous game.

 An unused Programmer Art™ sprite supposedly depicting some lights, corresponding to the seven flowers in the back room of the flower shop.